signalkee/signalkee.github.io/_projects/research-2024-05-01-VODCA-ACC.md

 ### **Achievement**:

-(1) **Robin Inho Kee**, Taehyeun Kim, Anouck Girard, Ilya Kolmanovsky, “Ensuring Safe Adaptive Cruise Control for Autonomous Vehicles Using MPC-CBF and Time Shift Governor”, 2025 American Control Conference (ACC), In preparation
+(1) **Robin Inho Kee**, TBD, "Safe Adaptive Cruise Control for Autonomous Vehicles Using MPC-CBF and Time Shift Governor”, In preparation

 ### **Project**: **Safe Adaptive Cruise Control for Autonomous Vehicles Using MPC-CBF and Time Shift Governor**

 **Abstract**: